 Top line growth is an increase in all the revenue a company manages to pull in during a reporting period.
 This could be through the sale of manufactured goods, activities as a market maker, middleman, or trader, or the provision of professional services, be they law, accounting, financial, or skilled work like plumbing or carpentry.

-A company can increase its top line in a number of ways.
+A business can increase its top line in several ways.
 Here are some common approaches:

 - Launching a new marketing or advertising campaign to gain new customers